rajboopathiking/CodeAgent/README.md

 🚀 CodeAgent

-Its Core Part To Create Agentic Generative AI ( AGI )
+Its Core Part To Create Agentic Generative AI

 Automate code generation, execution, and debugging for your projects using **LLM-powered agents**.
 Supports multiple providers (`Proplexity`, `Gemini`, and more), multimodal input, and dependency management.